spencercadams/GCS_dev/site/content/products/_index.md

 ---
-title: Our Coffee
+title: Our Cabinets
 type: products
-image: /img/products-jumbotron.jpg
+image: /img/unsplash.cabinets01.jpg
 heading: What we offer
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  GC Sourcing is a leading provider of high quality imported products and materials to the building industry at the lowest prices.
+We are committed to using our sourcing knowledge to create a competitive advantage for our customers.
 intro:
   blurbs:
     - image: /img/illustrations-coffee.svg